olladapunaresh/TAS_workshop/README.md

-# IBM TAS Workshop – Tasmania Student Edition 🇦🇺
+# IBM TAS Workshop – University of Tasmania 🇦🇺

-Welcome to the official repository for the **IBM Tasmania Student Workshop**!
+Welcome to the official repository for the **IBM UTas Student Workshop**!
 This is a lightweight Python application that connects with **IBM Watsonx** and demonstrates prompt-based interactions.
 The goal is to help you explore the capabilities of **generative AI agents** by customizing the prompts and using IBM Cloud services.

 ---